 In the world of anime and manga, there are heroes, villains, and then there are legends.
 One of the most powerful and feared figures today is Sukuna, often called the “King of Curses” in Jujutsu Kaisen.
 His name alone sends chills through both characters in the story and fans around the world.

-Who is Sukuna?
+Who is Ryomen Sukuna?

 Sukuna, or Ryomen Sukuna, is the main antagonist in Jujutsu Kaisen, a manga created by Gege Akutami.
 He was once a human sorcerer who lived more than 1,000 years ago during the golden age of jujutsu.
 Known for his incredible strength and cruelty, he was feared by all.